Cayman Islands' housing market robust, with good yields, and limited supply

 Growth is centered along Seven Mile Beach for condominiums, and Cayman Kai, on the island's north, for single-family homes.
-The most expensive housing are along Seven Mile Beach, a coral-sand beach located on the western end of Grand Cayman island, where property prices can reach as high as KYD1,200 (US$1,463) per square foot (sq. ft.).
+The most expensive housing is along Seven Mile Beach, a coral-sand beach on the western end of Grand Cayman island.
+Property prices can reach as high as KYD1,500 (US$1,800) per square foot (sq. ft.).
+Prices surged 33% in 2018.

-- At The Pinnacle, a luxury beachfront development on Grand Cayman's Seven Mile Beach, the average sales price of condominium units was KYD1.62 million (US$1.98 million) in 2016, down by 3% from a year earlier, according to Charterland, Ltd;
+- At The Pinnacle, a luxury beachfront development on Seven Mile Beach, the average condominium sales price was KYD2.37 million (US$2.82 million) in 2018, up 25%, according to Charterland, Ltd;

-During the past decade, the movement of the average value of property transfers has been erratic.
-This can be attributed to large-scale acquisitions made by some property developers in a particular period, which distort the property market.
-For instance in 2011, Dart Group made significant acquisitions which represented about 28% of the total value of all the property transfers for that year.
+During the past decade, the movement of the average value of property transfers has been erratic because large-scale acquisitions by property developers distorted the market.
+For instance in 2011, Dart Group made significant acquisitions representing about 28% of the total value of all property transfers.

-Rental incomes in Cayman Islands ï¿½ good rental yields, ranging from around 5% to 8.2 %
+Rental incomes in Cayman Islands - good rental yields, ranging from around 5% to 8.2 %

 In Cayman Islands, rental returns can be surprisingly good.
 Condominium costs on 7 Mile Beach vary in a wide range, with prices from about US$4,000 to US$11,000 per square metre (sq. m.), and some super-luxury large condos hitting amazingly really high per sq. m. prices.